Popular Music Education Committee

 Mission Statement

-The Popular Music Education Committee is committed to recognizing, embracing and advocating for popular music at the state music education level in ways that contribute meaningful, relevant and innovative opportunities for students and teachers who desire to learn, perform or teach popular music in their classrooms.
+The popular music committee is committed to recognizing, embracing, and advocating for popular music at the state music education level in ways that contribute meaningful, relevant, and innovative opportunities for all students and teachers who desire to learn, perform, or teach popular music in their classrooms.

 Purpose Statement

 As a committee, we recognize and acknowledge popular musicians and performance mediums that include popular music.
-We seek to provide professional development opportunities for popular music educators at the state level and create an inclusive and diverse music learning space, where wider conceptions and understandings of music making in the music education community can exist.
-We stand for expanding notions of pedagogy, providing space for music educators to learn from innovative popular music educators in the community, and supporting meaningful popular music learning spaces within their school/workplace.
+We seek to provide professional development opportunities for popular music educators at the state level and create inclusive and diverse music learning spaces, where wider conceptions and understandings of music making in the music education community can exist that align with NCMEA’s goals for equity and inclusion at the state level.
+We stand for expanding notions of pedagogy, providing place/space for music educators to learn from innovative popular music educators in community, and support meaningful popular music learning spaces within their school/workplace.
+We believe that all students should have access to a well-rounded music education, which includes popular music education.
+We recognize that systemic injustices continue across our society, including in music teaching and learning.
+Our committee seeks to counteract systemic injustices and promote a culture of belonging for students and teachers interested in learning and performing popular music.

 Goals